Richard B. Spencer: Personal life

 In 2010, Spencer moved to Whitefish, Montana.
 He says he splits his time between Whitefish and Arlington, Virginia, although he has said he has lived in Whitefish for over 10 years and considers it home.
 As of 2017, Spencer was renting an apartment in Alexandria, Virginia.
 He moved out in August 2018.
 Prior to his marriage, Spencer's dating history included Asian women, which he has said predates his white nationalism, though this evaluation is disputed.

 Spencer married Nina Kouprianova in 2010, with whom he has two children.
-He separated from Kouprianova, a Russian-Canadian with Georgian roots, in October 2016; in April 2017, Spencer said he and his wife were not separated and were still together.
+He separated from Kouprianova, a Russian-Canadian with Georgian roots, in October 2016.
+In April 2017, Spencer said he and his wife were not separated and were still together.

 In October 2018, Kouprianova accused him, in divorce documents, of multiple forms of abuse.
 Kouprianova provided hours of recordings and text messages to the press in order to substantiate her allegations.
-Court documents detailed emotional abuse, financial abuse, and violent physical abuse, including when Kouprianova was four months pregnant, and frequently in front of their children.
+Court documents alleged emotional abuse, financial abuse, and violent physical abuse, including when Kouprianova was four months pregnant, and frequently in front of their children.
 According to media reports, the recordings and text messages show Spencer telling his wife that he will "fucking break [her] nose," encouraging her to commit suicide, and apologizing for previous incidents of physical abuse.
 A caregiver to the children testified in court about Spencer's abuses towards both her and Kouprianova.
 Spencer denied all allegations made against him, and was not charged with a crime.